broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 **Task name and WDL link:**[UltimaGenomicsWholeGenomeGermlineAlignmentMarkDuplicates.AlignmentAndMarkDuplicates as AlignmentAndMarkDuplicates](https://github.com/Ultimagen/warp-private/blob/jukebox-refactor/tasks/broad/UltimaGenomicsWholeGenomeGermlineAlignmentMarkDuplicates.wdl)

-The table below details the subtasks called by the AlignmentAndMarkDuplicates task, which splits the CRAM or BAM into subfiles, converts them to uBAM format, filters by RSQ value, converts the uBAM to FASTQ for alignment with BWA mem, and marks duplicate reads in the resulting BAM files.
+The table below details the subtasks called by the AlignmentAndMarkDuplicates task, which splits the CRAM or BAM into subfiles, converts them to uBAM format, filters by RSQ value, converts the uBAM to FASTQ for alignment with BWA-MEM, and marks duplicate reads in the resulting BAM files.

 The Picard tool MarkDuplicates has been adapted to handle ambiguity in the aligned start of a read.